Sponsor An Animal Ambassador

 Nickerson was brought to us as an owlet, when her nesting tree was cut down in Nickerson State Park (unbeknownst to the trimmers).
 The owlets were in bad shape and a reunion with their parents was not possible.
 Nickerson suffered an eye injury when the tree fell.
 She and her siblings were rehabilitated at Wild Care.
 Her siblings were released, but it was quickly determined that Nickerson was blind in one eye and was not fit for release.
 Being a young bird, Nickerson was a great candidate to become an educational animal, providing us the opportunity to teach the Cape Cod community about the importance of Eastern Screech Owls to our ecosystems, and why tree felling during spring and summer months hurts wildlife.
 In 2017, Wild Care acquired a federal permit to keep Nickerson as our educational owl ambassador.
 She’s been out-and-about ever since.
 Find her at Wild Care events, local events, schools and more.
 We hope you’ve had a chance to meet this delightfully charming owl.
 You’ll be seeing more of her this year.

-Thank you to Jill MacDonald for her kind and generous sponsorship of Nickerson an Eastern Screech Owl for 2023!
+Thank you to Jill and Alan MacDonald for their kind and generous sponsorship of Nickerson an Eastern Screech Owl since 2025!
 Jill is a member of the Nickerson family and Wild Care is very dear to her.
-We think Jill is very special too!

 Sponsorship is $1,000.